Kioraga/steam-appid-changer/README.md

 # Steam AppID Changer

-Steam AppID Changer is a simple utility script that allows you to change the AppID of a Steam game and launch it with the modified AppID.
-This can be useful for various purposes, such as testing different configurations or mods for a game.
+Steam AppID Changer is a simple utility script that allows you to change the AppID of a Steam game and launch it with a modified AppID.
 The script is designed to be run as a standalone executable (.exe) on Windows.

+Puedes leer esto también en [Español](https://github.com/Kioraga/steam-appid-changer/blob/main/README.es.md).

 ## Getting Started

 To use the Steam AppID Changer, follow these steps:

-1.  **Download**: Download the latest release of the script as a standalone executable from the [Releases](https://github.com/Kioraga/steam-appid-changer/releases) section of this repository.
+1. Download the latest release of the script as a standalone executable from the [Releases](https://github.com/Kioraga/steam-appid-changer/releases) section of this repository.

-2.  **Configuration**: Before running the script, make sure you have a `config.ini` file in the same directory as the executable.
+2. Before running the script, make sure you have a `config.ini` file in the same directory as the executable.
 The configuration file should specify the necessary details such as the game's installation path, name, process name, and the desired AppID to patch.

-3.  **Usage**: Double-click the executable to run the Steam AppID Changer.
-You can also run it from the command line.
-The script will provide terminal output and log messages in its user interface.
+3. Double-click the executable to run the Steam AppID Changer.

-4.  **Output**: If you want to see terminal output during execution, you can run the executable with the `--show-output` flag.
+If you want to see terminal output during execution, you can run the executable with the `--show-output` flag.
 Otherwise, the script's GUI will be hidden.

 ## Configuration